 If you want to change your IP address, then you can do it effectively through a VPN.
 Let’s look at some top VPNs for this:

 While you can enjoy that, this VPN’s security features wouldn’t let your actual IP address out.
 You can use ExpressVPN’s kill switch, AES 256-bit encryption, DNS leak protection, and many others to remain safe.
 In addition, ExpressVPN offers a 3-month free subscription for all users on its annual plan.
+Apart from that ExpressVPN is the best VPN to get a Chile IP address.
+This VPN offers thousands of servers across the globe, backed with super-fast speeds and excellent unblocking capabilities to enjoy Chilean TV.
 Learn more about this fantastic service in our ExpressVPN review.
 Check out more top-rated VPNs rated by VPNRanks in 2022.

-This is one budget-friendly VPN that offers 3200+ servers globally with the ability to unblock geo-restrictions within seconds.
+Surfshark is a budget-friendly VPN to get a Bulgarian IP address that offers 3200+ servers globally and including one in Bulgaria, with the ability to unblock geo-restrictions channles just like BNT 4 outside Bulgaria within seconds with Bulgarian IP address.
 Its features include a strict no-logging policy, kill switch, WhiteLister, military-grade encryption, and more.

 This VPN can be used to remain anonymous over the internet while enjoying a different server easily.
-It comes at a price of $2.30/mo (Save 81% on 2 Years + 2 Months Free Plan with Surfshark Antivirus) which is pretty cheap if compared to other VPNs.
+It comes at a price of $2.05/mo (Get 84% + 2 Months FREE this Black Friday/Cyber Monday) which is pretty cheap if compared to other VPNs.
 You can learn more about it in our Surfshark review.

 Another VPN on our list is NordVPN.
 This VPN offers an extensive server network of 5500+ along with super-fast speeds.
 You can check its server speeds in our NordVPN speed test.